CTP synthetase: Clinical significance

 Upregulated CTP synthase activity has been widely seen in human and rodent tumors.
+Evidence from fly models and human cancer cells suggests that Myc-dependent cell growth may be more susceptible to suppression of CTP-synthase activity.

 Mutations in the CTP synthase have been seen to confer resistance to cytotoxic drugs such as cytosine arabinoside (ara-C) in a Chinese hamster ovary (CHO) cell model of leukemia though such mutations were not found in human patients with ara-C resistance.